Setup a Spring Boot Project

 Add Main Class to our Spring Boot Application

-package de.cibseven.getstarted.loanapproval;
+package org.cibseven.getstarted.loanapproval;

 import org.springframework.boot.SpringApplication;